opscart/.github/profile/README.md

 ## 🎯 Why OpsCart Exists

-I’ve spent 15 years in DevOps — the last 7 at GlobalLogic (Hitachi Group), handling **500+ core pharmaceutical clusters** and enterprise-scale Kubernetes.
+I’ve spent 15 years in DevOps — the last 7 at GlobalLogic (Hitachi Group), handling **500+ core , Retail and pharmaceutical clusters** and enterprise-scale Kubernetes.

 **The pattern is always the same:**
 1. PowerPoint architecture looks perfect.